llinauer/austro_bird_classifier/README.md

 python packages).
 In there, I am using the Resnet50 architecture.
 Of course, you can also experiment with other architectures if you like.
 Just exchange the architecture in the notebook and tune the hyper-parameters.
-Maybe you can even achive better results!
+Maybe you can even achieve better results!

 ## Web

 To deploy the web app, you can utilize the existing code in the web directory.
 Since the model itself is too big for the github repo, you will have to add it to the models directory in web.
-Then, change the name of the loaded model in app.py Make sure you have installed flask, e.g. with pip install flask
+Then, change the name of the loaded model in app.py Make sure you have flask installed, e.g. with pip install flask

 To test the Flask app locally, run